 Providing editable source files is vital for making civil engineering translate.
 Common file formats for text and images are most easily translated, and will save the time required to convert publishing or CAD files to simpler, editable formats.

-To Make Civil Engineering Translate, Develop a Glossary
+Develop a Glossary

 Preparing for a technical translation includes creating a corporate glossary and style guide that are reviewed and approved by all involved parties within your company.
 Providing a glossary or reference guide of technical terms, clear definitions of acronyms, and key terms, especially company-specific industry-related terms, will help ensure that your translation team can translate civil engineering terminology correctly.

 This is especially important considering all the different types of projects and sub-specialties encompassed under the heading of civil engineering.
 Your company may have several different project-oriented glossaries that each share common civil engineering terms but also contain project-specific wording.